jsinfin/server-status/README.md

 * Storybook
 * Usual Suspects

-However, as an author/publisher I decided to release each individual component to the world before releasing the entire collection
-(where you could sample components via storybook + addons)
+So, yes the entire build process is geared towards the mono-repo style.
+However, as an author/publisher I decided to release each individual component to the world before releasing the entire collection (where you could sample components via storybook + addons) and build.

 #### Parcel Bundler

 I have my reasons, some will agree, others might not.
-Within this effort I chose to use Parcel for each individual component that I open-sourced on Github from scoped `@jsinfin` packages as a way for consumers to not only get the source, but to also view and interact with them.
+Within this effort I chose to use Parcel for each individual component that I open-sourced on Github from scoped `@jsinfin` packages as a way for consumers to not only get the source, but to also view and interact with each particular scoped component.

-#### Other Implications
+#### Implications

 Instead of storybook documentation initially please read the docs below.
 Once the final release is out you'll have Storybook to fiddle around with.
 Of course, *this is just for Github* - the components are distributed from NPM, and published on NPM.

 #### Installation

+* `git clone server-status`
 * `npm install`
 * You'll need parcel, so `npm install parcel -g`, you can install it globally or add it to `package.json`
 * Each repo will have an `index.html`.
-From the command line just run: `$ parcel index.html` and you're good to go
+From the command line just run: `$ parcel index.html` to view the component.

 ### Prop Types & Defaults